rabbitmq/rabbitmq-oauth2-tutorial/README.md

 There are some Authorization servers which cannot include RabbitMQ scopes into the standard JWT `scope` field.
 Instead, they can include RabbitMQ scopes in a custom JWT scope of their choice.

-By default RabbitMQ -since 3.9- will look for the `scope` field in the token, but you can configure it to also look in other fields using the `extra_scopes_source` as shown below:
+Since RabbitMQ 3.9, it is possible to configure RabbitMQ with a different field to look for scopes as shown below:

 ```
 [